fluffyspillowforts/Playfab-Spammer/README.md

 Notes:
 - If you skid/steal this I can issue a DMCA takedown for copyright violation. (and also why would you skid something that's public?)
 - If you encounter any issues or want to suggest something then join the Discord server: https://discord.gg/cvNSmKYkpn
+- I wouldn't recommend getting caught using this.

 <img width="1916" height="1025" alt="Screenshot 2026-04-05 125801" src="https://github.com/user-attachments/assets/03a34dc2-78e6-4d22-8ff3-5f7586e4e160" />